Esodi/AirBnB_clone/README.md

     `update BaseModel 1234-5678 name "New Name"`

-This command updates the attribute "name" of the instance with the specified ID to the value "New Name".
+This command updates the attribute "name" with ID to the value "New Name".

 5. Print all instances:

     `all BaseModel`

-This command prints the string representations of all instances of the BaseModel class.
+This command prints the string representations of all instances.